"Katie always delivers.exceeding expectations. She has made great contributions to Flavors."

 "Working with Katie is wonderful.
 She hits deadlines with on-target copy that connects with our readers, and she does it all with a smile.
 Her comedic timing and thoughtful insights blend perfectly together in every article she writes."

-Katie has been writing about food, wine and travel for over 10 years.
+Katie has been writing about food, wine and travel for over a dozen years.
 Her experiences have taken her from the vineyards of Argentina to the press houses of Champagne.
 In between she has co-authored a travel guide to Ireland, The Everything Guide to Ireland (Adams Media), written a city guide for Atlanta (Northstar Media) and worked as a Senior Editor at The Wine Report.

 "Katie not only took on the cream puff assignments, she was my "go-to" writer for last-minute or difficult pieces.
 She also wrote our calendar section--a thankless but important job--in a professional and timely manner."